 #3: Drill Worksheets

 There are tons of free worksheets on the internet.
 It’s the magic of the internet.
 Here’s a good one to practice your basic strokes.
 It’s from Dawn Nicole – check out her full blog post on drill basics here!

 - Becca at The Happy Ever Crafter has an entire Teachable course on practicing your drills (for free!).
 If you have the time to watch her videos on each of the strokes and practice each slowly, go to showmeyourdrills.com.

 - I learned by watching a ton of videos on Instagram, then trying it out myself.
 I also needed the videos to be silent, or easy to follow if muted… I was watching them while I was putting my daughter to sleep or feeding her during her first year.
-If you want to see simple, mute-able videos that show you how to do each of the basic strokes, stay tuned to my Instagram stories this week!
-Find me @nerdladydraws.
-I’ll save the demonstrations to my stories in case you join me later.
+If you want to see simple, mute-able videos that show you how to do each of the basic strokes, check out my Instagram stories!
+Find me @nerdladydraws, then go to the story highlights titled “Calligraphy 101.”